woossi0/suite/docs/usermanual/source/sysadmin/security/multiuser/index.rst

 * An administrative account (``admin``)—This account has the ability to read or write anything in the GeoServer catalog.
 * A master, or ``root``, account—This is an administrator account of "last resort" that is only to be used for disaster recovery purposes.
 This account can not be disabled or modified.
 See the GeoServer documentation on the `root account <../../../geoserver/security/root.html>`_.

 In addition to the named users above, many functions are available through anonymous access, with no user account required.
-Functions allowed anonymously include viewing capabilities documents, executing GetFeature and GetMap requests, and using the Demo Request Builder.
+Functions allowed anonymously by default include viewing capabilities documents, executing GetFeature and GetMap requests, and using the Demo Request Builder.

-Reading to set up a multi-user system
+Reasons to set up a multi-user system
 -------------------------------------

 There are good reasons to set up accounts with granular access.
 Many of these considerations are not unique to GeoServer, but instead apply to any security situation: